natir/variant_myth/Readme.md

 A variant annotator.

-## Rational
+## Rationale

-Variant annotation take time, too many time, variant_myth try to solve this problem by use modern and parallel tools.
+Variant annotation take time, too much time. variant_myth try to solve this problem using modern and parallel tools.

-To detect if a variant match interval we use IntervalSet, information associate with interval are store in classic Swiss Table with AHash hash function.
+To detect if a variant match an interval we use IntervalSet, information associated with intervals are stored in classic Swiss Table with AHash hash function.

 ## Installation